immutable/unreal-immutable-sdk/README.md

 ### Getting Started

-See [user guide](#user-guide) to install the plugin, with one caveat:  If you want to open the project and plugin in an IDE you'll need to create your Unreal project as a C++ project.
+See [documentation](#documentation) on how to install the plugin, with one caveat:  If you want to open the project and plugin in an IDE you'll need to create your Unreal project as a C++ project.
 If you've already accidentally created your Unreal project as BluePrint-only you can convert it to a BluePrint-and-C++ project by adding any C++ class from the `Add New C++ Class` option in the Unreal Editor's `File` menu.

 ### Debugging the Embedded Browser